davidsal/Clean-Architecture-for-React-Typescript/README.md

             |
             V
 ```
 4. **ClimateUseCases** are meticulously crafted to initiate calls to the Data → ClimateServices layer.
-This layer efficiently prepares the data in the form of **Climate**, ready for extensive utilization throughout the app.
+This layer efficiently prepares the data in the form of **Climate** by calling the **ClimateConverter**, ready for extensive utilization throughout the app.
 If needed, supplementary modifiers, such as temperature conversion from Celsius to Fahrenheit, can be seamlessly integrated here, ensuring a consistent impact across all controllers.
 ```plaintext
 +-------------------------+
 |       Use Cases         |